Rocher de la Grande Tempête and Pic du Lac Blanc

 (5) Below this pass, very steep slopes descend to the south.
 If the slope is snow-covered, put on crampons; otherwise, the descent is made by scrambling over very small stones that provide good cushioning.
 This leads to a flat area where there is a small lake just below the Rocher de la Petite Tempête.

-(6) From the lake, head south-east along the slope through large scree, then climb up to the left (east) over grassier slopes leading to a flat area beneath the gully linking the Rocher de la Petite Tempête to the Pic du Lac Blanc.
+(6) From the lake, head south-east along the slope through large scree, then climb up to the left (east) over grassier slopes leading to a flat area beneath the gully connecting the Rocher de la Petite Tempête to the Pic du Lac Blanc.
 This flat area is dotted with small lakes that remain frozen for a long time.

 From these lakes, head south over large scree slopes, then climb up towards the ridge of the Pic du Lac Blanc.
 At the end of the climb, veer left to reach the Pic from the east.